Check mysql-innodb-log-waits¶

 - WARN if

-Innodb_log_waits > 0(any wait at all means the buffer was too small at some point). - WARN if InnoDB Write Log efficiency is below 90%.
+Innodb_log_waits > 0(any wait at all means the buffer was too small at some point). - OK if the InnoDB engine is not available or is disabled.

 --always-oksuppresses all alerts and always returns OK.